Zehina/Webtoon-Downloader/CONTRIBUTING.md

 ## Write Documentation

-Cookiecutter PyPackage could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+Webtoon Downloader could always use more documentation, whether as part of the official docs or in docstrings.

 ## Submit Feedback